lisaeter/hovsvannet-local/README.md

 ```
 When testing with backend, remember to hard refresh site to clear cache

+The cloudflared container uses an api key in the environment variable "CLOUDFLARE_TUNNEL_TOKEN".
+An easy option is to create a file named ".env" in the root folder and add `CLOUDFLARE_TUNNEL_TOKEN=replace-with-token`

 ----------
-The cloudflared container uses an api key in the environment variable "CLOUDFLARE_TUNNEL_TOKEN".
-An easy way is to create a file named ".env" in the root folder and add `CLOUDFLARE_TUNNEL_TOKEN=replace-with-token`
+## SSH
+Read [cloudflare docs](https://developers.cloudflare.com/cloudflare-one/networks/connectors/cloudflare-tunnel/use-cases/ssh/ssh-cloudflared-authentication/) for how to ssh.